microsoft/msquic/docs/api/StreamOpen.md

 This function is used to allocate a new stream object of desired the directionality; either bidirectional (both sides send and receive) or unidirectional (opener sends and peer receives).
 This function simply allocates the object and does not assign a stream ID or inform the peer that the stream was created.

 As indicated above, the parent connection object does not need to be started before the stream can be created.
-In fact, the MsQuic API is expressly designed to allow for the app to open stream, start them and queue data to be sent *before* starting the stream.
+In fact, the MsQuic API is expressly designed to allow for the app to open streams, start them and queue data to be sent *before* starting the stream.
 In the 0-RTT scenario, this is practically required to ensure all the data is packed into the same UDP datagram(s).

 **Important** - No events are delivered on the stream until the app calls [StreamStart](StreamStart.md) (because of the race conditions that could occur) and it succeeds.
 This means that if the parent connection is shutdown (e.g. idle timeout or peer initiated) before calling [StreamStart](StreamStart.md) then the `QUIC_STREAM_EVENT_SHUTDOWN_COMPLETE` will not be delivered.
 So, apps that rely on that event to trigger clean up of the stream **must** handle the case where [StreamStart](StreamStart.md) is either not ever called or fails and clean up directly.